Correcting inferences for volunteer-collected data with geospatial sampling bias: Methods

 \subsection{Geospatial enrichment procedure}

 As a first step in our analysis, we enrich the Globe at Night data with data from both OpenStreetMap and land use sources.
-For the OSM enrichment, we use a Gaussian kernel with a radius of 1, 10 or 25 $km$ around the location of observation and count the number of motorways \citep{van_kesteren_erik_jan_2021_4534188}, with higher weight given to motorways close to the observation.
-For land use we use an area of 25 square kilometers around each observation, and count the proportion of each land-use type in this area.
+First, we used \texttt{osmenrich} \citep{van_kesteren_erik_jan_2021_4534188} to compute a (weighted) number of motorways in the neighbourhood of each observation (10 kilometer radius).
+Using the standard Gaussian kernel implemented in \texttt{osmenrich}, higher weight is given to motorways close to the observation.
+For land use we compute the proportion of each land-use type in a circular area of 25 square kilometers around each observation (see Figure \ref{fig:landuse_GaN} in the Appendix).

-Additionally, we divided up the state of Pennsylvania into a regular \emph{prediction grid} of 4843 5x5 km cells.
-On this prediction grid, we then also perform the enrichment procedure, resulting in our OSM covariates and land-use covariates computed for each cell in the grid.
-Figures \ref{fig:landuse_GaN} and \ref{fig:landuse_state} in the Appendix show the enrichment process for the land-use data.
+Next, we divide up the state of Pennsylvania into a regular \emph{prediction grid} of 4843 5x5 km cells.
+On this prediction grid, we then also perform the same enrichment procedure, resulting in our OSM covariates and land-use covariates computed for each cell in the grid.
+Figure \ref{fig:landuse_state} in the Appendix shows the grid cells overlayed on the land-use data.